 The analogue-to-digital converter translates the analogue sensor signals into digital information that the processor can work with.
 An important characteristic of an A/D-converter is its resolution.
 A 12-bit converter e.g. can distinguish 4096 voltage levels, while a 14-bit converter can encode 16384 levels.
-This is called quantization.
 Because of the exponential behaviour of I vs. concentration (1), converter resolution becomes quite important for instrument concentration resolution at high concentrations with strong absorption.
-If I_0 is close to end of span (voltage range) of the A/D-converter, instrument resolution can be calculated as:
+If I_0 is close to end of span of the A/D-converter instrument resolution can be calculated as: